jeaninesong/SPICS/README.md

 ## Quick Demo

-#### To run the model including data processing, clone the repo and decompress the demo data archive by executing the following commands:
+#### To run the model (including data processing), clone the repo and decompress the demo data archive by executing the following commands:

 ```
 git clone git@github.com:jeaninesong/SPICS.git